What is it?

 The requirements for the training sessions are a computer (or computer room with a projector for the workshops) and fast internet connection for both attendees and me.
 You should have Google Chrome, Firefox, Safari, and Internet Explorer (version 11 at least) installed on your computer(s) too.

-By the end of the workshop, you will be able to carry out effective searches of biological data, and use the Open Targets Platform to visualise genes, variants, ontology, pathways (and more) in the context of human disease and therapeutics.
+By the end of the workshop, you will be able to carry out effective searches of biological data, and use the Open Targets Platform to visualise genes, genetic variants, disease ontology, pathways (and more) in the context of targets and disease associations in humans for drug discovery.

 In addition to workshops and webinars, you can also get my help via Twitter, Facebook, LinkedIn, and BioStars.
 These are some of the channels I actively use to disseminate the news, features and research findings of the Open Targets Consortium and our Platform.